Skip to main content

 note

 Fragments and Activities representing self-contained screens are easy to use.
-They allow you to explore the SDK's features in a breeze, however, they offer limited customization.
+They allow you to explore the features of our SDK in a breeze, however, they offer limited customization.

 override fun onCreate(savedInstanceState: Bundle?) {